 When my husband was reading this article we got into a debate about Mars’ legs.
 I think the top one is short, he thinks the bottom leg.
 At the very least I think the bent leg is a little strange looking. but it does seem the distance of the thigh might be longer.
 Let us know where you weight in on all of the legs in this painting.
 Is Venus missing a bottom leg?
 Are Mars’ legs mismatched?
 It was these inconsistencies that kept Botticelli out of the top rung of Renaissance artists.

-If you’ve enjoyed this post you can check out other posts on Art here.
-Botticelli’s Venus and Mars is housed at the National Gallery in London.
+This video is a lecture on Botticelli’s Venus and Mars is housed at the National Gallery in London.